 In some cases English and Frisian share a cognate that wasn't passed on to Dutch and German, as is the case with kaai / key:

-Meanwhile, Frisian is also similar to North Germanic languages:
+Meanwhile, Frisian at times also shows similarities with North Germanic languages:

 Fryske Akademy https://www.fryske-akademy.nl/en/